GrossDesignCo/concordance-app-poc/public/scripture/genesis/genesis-9/genesis-9.englishNatural.md

 I will require the soul of the Earth (Adam).

-One-pouring the blood of the Earth (Adam), in the Earth (Adam) his blood will be poured;
+One-pouring the blood of the Earth (Adam), in Earth (Adam) his blood will be poured;
 for in the image of God, he made the Earth (Adam).

-And you, be-fruitful and multiply, swarm in the earth, and multiply in it."
+And you, be-fruitful and multiply, swarm in the land, and multiply in it."

 And God said to Rest (Noah),
 and to his sons with him, saying,